nuclex-shared-cpp/Nuclex.Audio.Native/ReadMe.md

     cd Nuclex.Audio.Native
     ./build.sh

-If you're on Windows and using Visual Studio, you can compile everything by simply opening the `.sln` file and hitting *Build All*.
+If you're on Windows and using Visual Studio, instead of running `build.cmd` you can also compile everything by simply opening the `.sln` file and hitting *Build All*.

     framework-package (msvc-14.2).sln

-*Notice: The Windows / Visual Studio projects usually lag behind and might miss newly added source files.*
+*Notice: The Windows / Visual Studio projects often lag behind and might miss newly added source files.*